gahoccode/rules/my-rules/python-portfolio-global-rules 2.md

 ## GitHub Repository Management

 1. **Repository Structure**

-- Initialize with .gitignore optimized for Python projects
 - Include LICENSE file (MIT recommended for open-source projects)
 - Create comprehensive README.md with project description, setup, and usage
 - LICENSE information should follow what the original repository specifies if the project is a fork